elsen111/grand-hotel/README.md

-View demo in netlify using "https://grand-hotel-rooms.netlify.app/"
+View demo in netlify by clicking "https://grand-hotel-rooms.netlify.app/"